AnthusAI/LangChain-Examples/README.md

 # LangChain Examples

-**LangChain by Example** is a collection of Python notebooks demonstrating various use cases for LangChain.
+This is a collection of Python notebooks demonstrating various use cases for LangChain.

 ## Examples